daronphang/coding_resources/computer-science/algorithms/dynamic-programming/rod-cutting.md

 ### Top-Down Memoization

 Tradeoff for DP is that it requires additional memory to save computation time.
 Nonetheless, it can transform an exponential-time solution into a polynomial-time solution.
+Has time complexity of n^2.

 ```
 // p is an array of prices